 His essays have been syndicated across Gannett Media and featured on literary websites The Thrill Begins and BestThrillers.com.
 He has also written for journalism nonprofit Big If True.

-Prior to writing fiction, Rick worked as a reporter and editor for several newspapers in Texas.
-His award-winning journalism career began at the University of Texas at Austin, where he earned a bachelor of journalism and served as sports editor of The Daily Texan.
+Rick’s award-winning journalism career began at the University of Texas at Austin, where he earned a bachelor of journalism and served as sports editor of The Daily Texan.

 As a sports correspondent for the Fort Worth Star-Telegram, Rick covered the Dallas Cowboys, Texas Rangers, professional rodeo and cutting horse, minor-league baseball, and college and high school athletics.

 After moving back to the Texas Panhandle, where he attended high school, he began covering high school sports for the Amarillo Globe-News.
 He was a member of the staff that earned a Texas Associated Press Sports Editors award for the annual high school football preseason magazine.

 He was later promoted to online editor, where he covered a variety of beats — including crime and public safety — and helped manage and design the paper’s website.
 In that role, he was the architect behind a web page that earned the prestigious 2013 Texas Associated Press Media Editors STAR Online Package Award.